 TGbf editor, make the following change in L20-L25 11.55.1.5.2.2 in D1.0:

-The extra TB sensing measurement instance may occur a SIFS after the current TB sensing measurement instance in the same TXOP within the same sensing availability window (see Figure 11-74e (Example of a sensing availability window with two TB sensing measurement instances within a single TXOP)), or in a separate TXOP within the same sensing availability window (see Figure 11-74f (Example of a sensing availability window with two TB sensing measurement instances in separate TXOPs)).
+The extra TB sensing measurement instance may occur in the same TXOP within the same sensing availability window (see Figure 11-74e (Example of a sensing availability window with two TB sensing measurement instances within a single TXOP)), and if it occurs in the same TXOP, it shall be a SIFS after the previous TB sensing measurement instance.
+It may also occur in a separate TXOP within the same sensing availability window (see Figure 11-74f (Example of a sensing availability window with two TB sensing measurement instances in separate TXOPs)).